ARauckhorst/Personal_Projects/Data Science Projects/Money(golf)ball - Linear Regression/README.md

-### Metis Project 2 - Predicting Golfer Earnings using Linear Regression
+### Money(golf)ball: Predicting PGA Tour Pro Earnings with Linear Regression

+## Summary

+In this project, I wanted to see if I could predict the earnings of a PGA Tour professional based on his playing stats using Linear Regression.
+The game of golf is so variable, a game where inches can equate to thousands or even hundreds of thousands of dollars in earnings, so this was an interesting problem to tackle.
-This project attempted to using golfer statistics to predict end-of-year earnings for PGA tour professionals.
-The final model had an r-squared score of 0.71 and a mean absolute error around $600,000.
+My final model had an R-Squared score of 0.71 and a mean absolute error around $600,000.

+## Data

+Data was scraped from the [PGA Tour website](https://www.pgatour.com/stats.html) using BeautifulSoup.

+## Files

 This project includes four files: